 In a flat plane crankshaft, there are 180 degrees between the throws.
 This means that by their very nature flat planes are better balanced than cross planed crankshafts and subsequently don’t require the use of counterweights to create balance.

 Eliminating counterweights from the crankshaft doesn’t just eliminate pounds, it eliminates rotational weight and creates a more responsive engine.
-The GT350 can rev to 8200 RPM, significantly more than the 7,300 redline that we’re expecting to see on the GT500.
+The GT350 can rev to 8,200 RPM, significantly more than the 7,600 redline in the GT500.

 The downsides of the flatplane crankshaft are why you won’t see them in many V8s.
 The movement is joltier than that of a cross-plane engine, and as such, they tend to be a rougher ride.
 There’s also less torque, which for many is a dealbreaker.

 The GT350 is the only Mustang right now with a flat plane, but they’re common in Ferraris and many other European sports cars like the McLaren.
 There are also rumors about a flat-plane crank engine being used in the higher-performance trims of the new Chevy C8 Corvette.
 Each of these motors will typically feature these defining characteristics:

 - Simpler Design

 - Higher Pitched Engine Sound

 The Coyote engine, thanks to its modular design, can lend itself to many applications, but Ford’s done a great job of making sure that each variant remains unique; they weren’t simply going to shove a Voodoo into the GT500.
 Instead, we get a cross-plane Voodoo, itself a variant of the Coyote that is used in the “lesser" Shelby GT350.